 All our IP blocklists are included in a single subscription.

-The SBL can be used as both a sender IP blocklist and a URI blocklist, to help protect your mailstreams from spam and botnet malware.
+The SBL can be used as both a sender IP blocklist and a URI blocklist, to help protect your mailstreams from spam.

 Senders whose IP addresses have been listed in the SBL will receive a bounceback message, allowing them to check the email addresses of recipients, or correct any other sending issues.